About Detroit Public TV

 Detroit Public TV – WTVS is the viewer-supported PBS member station serving Southeast Michigan.
 Our vision is for a community in which people trust public TV to help them discover new ideas, make informed decisions, and enjoy enriched lives.

 We operate our services from the Riley Broadcast Center in Wixom, Michigan, named for the lead donors to our Capital Campaign, George and Dolores Riley.
-We operate a radio station, WRCJ 90.9 FM licensed to Detroit Classical and Jazz Educational Radio, LLC., and managed by Detroit Public TV and the Detroit Educational Television Foundation Board of Trustees; a Midtown TV studio in Detroit in partnership with Wayne State University; and our Detroit Bureau is located within the Detroit Historical Museum.
+We operate a radio station, 90.9 WRCJ licensed to Detroit Classical and Jazz Educational Radio, LLC., and managed by Detroit Public TV and the Detroit Educational Television Foundation Board of Trustees; a Midtown TV studio in Detroit in partnership with Wayne State University; and our Detroit Bureau is located within the Detroit Historical Museum.

 The History of Detroit Public TV

 Detroit Public TV (DPTV) began broadcasting in 1955 as WTVS Channel 56, a non-commercial, educational TV station licensed to the Detroit Educational Television Foundation.
-As a community licensee, DPTV now operates four digital broadcast television channels.
+As a community licensee, DPTV now operates five digital broadcast television channels.
 The digital service was launched in October 2000.
 The former analog Channel 56 service ended in 2009 when all broadcast television completed the changeover to digital.

 Detroit Public TV is governed by a Board of Trustees.
 The board is composed of representatives from the local, business, civic, and cultural communities.
 A separate Community Advisory Panel reviews the station’s content (programming, productions) and connects the station to people and organizations in Southeast Michigan.
 Rich Homberg is the Station’s President and CEO.